The Orchestral Bassoon Compendium

 Welcome to The Orchestral Bassoon, a digital resource that focuses on the history, performance, and pedagogy of the bassoon's most prominent orchestral excerpts.
-This site was originally designed as the final research project for my Doctor of Music degree from Indiana University's Jacobs School of Music and features:
+This site was originally designed as the final research project for my Doctor of Music degree at Indiana University's Jacobs School of Music.
+The comprehensive scope of this site includes:

 - Over 450 unique pages of content